laurelschwulst/elventy-laurel/e/kiki-bouba-and-beyond.md

 medium:
   - writing
 year: ["2023"]
-context: 'This is an adapted mirror of an <a href="https://www.nytimes.com/interactive/2023/06/28/arts/kiki-bouba-effect.html" target="_blank">article</a> ↗ in the form of an interactive quiz which was originally commissioned and published for The New York Times, June 28, 2023.'
+context: 'This is an adapted mirror of an article in the form of an interactive quiz, originally commissioned and published for <a href="https://www.nytimes.com/interactive/2023/06/28/arts/kiki-bouba-effect.html" target="_blank">The New York Times</a> ↗ on June 28, 2023.'
 footer: 'Special thanks to the Surfacing team at the Times — Tala Safie, Josephine Sedgewick, Alicia DeSantis, Alice Fang, and Amanda Webster.
 And to Kelly McCormick, Aditya Shukla, Mami Nakanishi, Max Bittker, and Meg Miller.'
 related_projects:
   - how-to-build-a-bird-kite.md